 1. Africa is HUGE

 This is one of the most important facts about Africa to understand.
 It is very, very big.
-Yes, the giant that is Asia takes the number one spot for the largest and most populous continent on Earth, but Africa comes in at second and takes up a lot of space.
+Yes, Asia’s giant takes the number one spot for the largest and most populous continent on Earth, but Africa comes in second and takes up a lot of space.
 We spent a whole year checking out some of the best places to visit in Africa and obviously didn’t even scratch the surface!

 Another essential fact about Africa is this one.
-To give you an idea of just how big Africa is, it covers 6% of the entire world’s surface area.
+To give you an idea of how big Africa is, it covers 6% of the entire world’s surface area.
 Not impressive enough?
 Well then, how does 11.7 million square miles sound?
 And 16% of all humans live in Africa, with 1.2 billion people living on the continent as of 2016.
 Basically, it’s vast.

 3. Africa isn’t just continental Africa

-Madagascar – a huge island off the southeast coast – and various other archipelagos make up just a portion of the 54 countries that comprise this massive continent.
+Madagascar – a huge island off the southeast coast – and various other archipelagos comprise just a portion of the 54 countries that comprise this massive continent.
 Aside from those recognized countries, there are nine territories and two largely unrecognized independent states.

 4. Africa is also very young